 Answer the Public is one of the best search query tools I have used in a while.
 This handy tool fetches and maps suggestions based on visualization after you type in a keyword.

-It breaks down keyword listings to three different parts namely:
+It breaks down keyword listings into three different parts namely:

 - Question: what, who, when, why?